SEAL Team season 6

 The sixth season of the American military drama television series SEAL Team started streaming on Paramount+ on September 18, 2022 until November 20.
 The season featured 10 episodes and the series' 100th episode.
 The season also marked the last to feature Max Thieriot as a main cast member; Thieriot left the series to fulfill his commitment to his own series Fire Country.

-La información es errónea.
-En Argentina no puede verse la temp 6 ni la 7, ni en Paramount, ni en Prime.